Skip to content

 dicehub - Cloud CFD for Sustainable Cities

 dicehub is a cloud-based CFD platform that makes microclimate analysis accessible.
-No software to install, no hardware to maintain - run simulations from your browser.
+No software to install and no hardware to maintain - run simulations from your browser.

-Cloud-based - runs in your browser, scales to any project
+Cloud-based - runs in your browser and scales to any project

 Pre-configured templates - urban wind and thermal comfort ready to go

-Pay-as-you-go - only pay for simulation time used
+Pay as you go - pay only for the simulation time used

 OpenFOAM-based - industry-standard open-source CFD solver